Bacteria and debris build up on tooth surfaces, and the bacteria produce acids that cause decay.

 People who tend to develop cavities should eat sweet snacks less often.
 Rinsing the mouth with water after eating a snack removes some of the sugar, but brushing the teeth is more effective.
 Drinking artificially sweetened soft drinks also helps, although diet colas contain acid that can promote tooth decay.
 Drinking tea or coffee without sugar also can help people avoid cavities, particularly on exposed root surfaces.

 Fluoride can make the teeth, particularly the enamel, more resistant to the acid that helps cause cavities.
 Fluoride taken internally is effective while the teeth are growing and hardening.
 Water fluoridation is the most efficient way to supply children with fluoride, and over half of the population of the United States now has drinking water that contains fluoride.
 However, many people may not consume enough of this water to significantly reduce tooth decay.
-Conversely, if a water supply has too much fluoride, the teeth can become spotted or discolored (fluorosis).
-If a child’s water supply does not have enough fluoride, doctors or dentists can prescribe sodium fluoride drops or tablets.
+Conversely, if a water supply has too much fluoride, the teeth can become spotted or discolored ( fluorosis Fluoride Excess Consuming excess fluoride, most commonly in drinking water, can cause fluorosis, which affects the teeth and bones.
+In the body, most fluoride is contained in bones and teeth.
+Fluoride is necessary... read more ).
+If a child’s water supply does not have enough fluoride, doctors or dentists can prescribe sodium fluoride in drops, gels, toothpastes, or tablets.
 Children begin taking the drops or tablets at about 6 months and can take them through age 16.
-For people of any age, dentists may apply fluoride directly to the teeth or have people wear at night a custom-made mouth guard that holds fluoride if they are prone to tooth decay.
+For people of any age who are prone to tooth decay, dentists may apply fluoride directly to the teeth or have them wear, at night, a custom-made mouth guard that holds fluoride.
 Fluoridated toothpaste is beneficial for adults as well as children.
+Tablets should be chewed or allowed to dissolve in the mouth before swallowing.

 Dentists sometimes apply sealants to protect hard-to-reach pits and fissures, particularly on the back teeth.
 After thoroughly cleaning the area to be sealed, dentists roughen the enamel with an acid solution to help the sealant adhere to the teeth.
 Dentists then place a liquid plastic in and over the pits and fissures of the teeth.
 When the liquid hardens, it forms such an effective barrier that any bacteria inside a pit or fissure stop producing acid because food can no longer reach them.
 About 90% of the sealant remains after 1 year and 60% remains after 10 years.
 The occasional need for repair or replacement of sealants can be assessed at periodic dental examinations.